 When Front Door blocks a request due to a mismatch:

-- The client will receive an HTTP "421 Misdirected Request" error code response.
+- The client receives an HTTP

-- Azure Front Door will log the block in the diagnostic logs under the "Error Info" property with the value SSLMismatchedSNI.
+- Azure Front Door logs the block in the diagnostic logs under the Error Info property with the value SSLMismatchedSNI.

 For more information about domain fronting, see Securing our approach to domain fronting within Azure.